BodenmillerGroup/steinbock/docs/cli/export.md

     steinbock export graphs --data object_intensities

 By default, this will generate one .graphml file per graph using the [networkx](https://networkx.org) Python package, with object intensities as node attributes.
-The default destination directory is `graphs_export`.
+The default destination directory is `graphs`.

 !!! note "NetworkX file format"
     To export the graphs as .gexf or .gml, specify `--format gexf` or `--format gml`, respectively.